sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - document-range.md

 Document range versus paragraphs
 ----

 The Document Range method extracts all the text between an upper and a lower bound.
-If you want to extract paragraphs, not a range, use the [Paragraph](doc:paragraph) method to detect paragraphs.
+If you want to extract paragraphs, not a vertical range of text, use the [Paragraph](doc:paragraph) method to detect paragraphs.